 - I tend to use 2 x 400g tins tomatoes and make up the remaining 200g with fresh tomatoes, so there isn’t half a tin of tomatoes left over.

 - For most uses it is fine to give the soup a blend, then heat and serve.
 To get it really smooth, blend then strain in a colander with largish holes to get the bigger bits of pulp out.
 (If you use a fine sieve, the soup won’t go through).
-Leave for a few hours in the fridge so the cashews soften up and then blend again.
-Reheat and serve.
+Or use a high speed blender.